 Personal Care/Home Help

-The MI Health Link health plan is responsible to provide your personal care services.
+If you receive Personal Care Services through the Home Help program, the MI Health Link health plan will be responsible for continuing to provide your Personal Care Services along with any medical and pharmacy services you need.
+This means you will no longer receive these services through Home Help.
 You can continue with your current caregiver.
 Ask your caregiver to contact your MI Health Link health plan to enroll as a provider.
 The health plan will pay your caregiver for personal care services.
 If you live in a specialized residential setting, the MI Health Link health plan and the PIHP/CMH must work together to ensure that personal care services continue as they are currently being provided.
+For more information, please review our Home Help Provider Frequently Asked Questions (FAQ) document here: MI_Health_Link_Home_Help_Provider_Questions-FINAL.pdf (michigan.gov).

 If you have questions please e-mail IntegratedCare@Michigan.gov.